Texas far-right militia member faces sentencing over Jan.6 Capitol riot

 Depressed and suicidal, his attorney said he turned to political news on social media and became a fervent believer in former President Donald Trump.

 "You could tell he listened to Trump's words as if he was really truly speaking to him ...
-Constantly feeding polarizing racial thought."
+Constantly feeding polarizing racial thought," Peyton wrote.

 His attorney F. Clinton Broden said that while his client broke the law, his actions were not as egregious as those of others who entered the Capitol and assaulted police.